 HOW OFTEN DO YOU USE THEM?

 Fill in the blank: "I wear my insoles for ____."
 Is the answer sports, day-to-day activities like walking around on your lunch break at work, or are you wearing them to run long distances every second day as you train for a half-marathon?
 Long story short, if you use them for every day activities, they will not wear nearly as fast as if you are training to become the next Usain Bolt.
 Activities like jogging, for example, wear down your insoles quicker than wearing them while at work each day.
 A good rule of thumb is to replace them every 6-12 months.
+See our common reasons why you need custom insoles post for more information.

 IS THERE VISIBLE WEAR OR DAMAGE?